PunchThrough/bean-docs/src/getting-started/windows.md

 {{{img_rel this 'windows_bluetooth_devices.PNG' 'Windows 10 Bluetooth Devices' '60%'}}}

 A screen will appear asking you for a passcode.
-Enter '0' to continue.
+Enter **0** to continue:

 {{{img_rel this 'windows_device_passcode.PNG' 'Windows 10 Passcode Screen' '60%'}}}

 It may take a while for Windows to connect to your Bean at first.
 Watch the status bar for progress.
-If the connection was successful, the Bean's status will read **Connected.**
+If the connection was successful, the Bean's status will read **Connected**:

 {{{img_rel this 'windows_bean_paired.PNG' 'Connected Bean' '60%'}}}

-## Using the Windows Bean Loader
+## Open Bean Loader

-The Windows Bean Loader allows for wireless programming of Arduino sketches to your Bean or Bean+.
+Bean Loader allows for wireless programming of Arduino sketches to your Bean or Bean+.
+Open it from the Windows Start Screen:

-{{{img_rel this 'windows_sketch_compiled.PNG' 'Windows Bean Loader'}}}
+{{{img_rel this 'windows_sketch_compiled.PNG' 'Bean Loader for Windows' '80%'}}}

 ### Select Your Connected Bean

 Your connected Beans will appear in the list on the right side of the screen.
+Select the Bean you paired with in PC Settings:

-{{{img_rel this 'windows_loader_bean.PNG' 'Windows Loader Beans'}}}
+{{{img_rel this 'windows_loader_bean.PNG' 'Windows Loader Beans' '60%'}}}

-Select the Bean that you wish to use.

 ### Update Your Bean

 Once connected, you may be prompted to update the firmware on the Bean.
-You need to do this to reliably program Arduino sketches!

-{{{img_rel this 'windows_loader_update.PNG' 'Bean Firmware Update'}}}
+Firmware updates come with new features and stability fixes.
+It's important to install these to reliably program Bean.

-* Select "Update Firmware" to begin.
+* Select **Update Firmware** to begin.
 The first update may take up to 8 minutes.
-* After the update completes, you will need to disconnect and then re-connect your Bean using PC Settings.
+* After the update completes, disconnect and reconnect your Bean in PC Settings.

-* You can choose to update the firmware through the menu at any time.
+You can update a Bean's firmware manually in the menu:

+{{{img_rel this 'windows_loader_update.PNG' 'Bean Firmware Update' '60%'}}}

 ## Open the Blink Example

-* Open the Arduino app.
-* Select the LightBlue Bean or Bean+ as the Board you are using.
+Open the Arduino IDE.
+Select the LightBlue Bean as your target board:
-  * Click Tools ->
-  * Go to Boards ->
+  * Select **Tools**
+  * Select **Boards**
-  * Select LightBlue Bean or Bean+.
+  * Select **LightBlue Bean**

-* Now you can select the BeanBlink sketch.
+Open the BeanBlink example sketch:
-  * Click File ->
-  * Go to Examples ->
-  * Open LightBlue-Bean ->
+  * Select **File**
+  * Select **Examples**
+  * Select **LightBlue-Bean**
-  * Choose the sketch "BeanBlink."
+  * Choose the sketch **BeanBlink**

-* Click the “Upload” button in the top left corner to compile the Sketch [Note: this has changed from “Verify” in older versions].
+Select the **Upload** button in the top left corner to compile the Sketch:

-{{{img_rel this 'windows_arduino_beanblink.PNG' 'BeanBlink Arduino Sketch'}}}
+{{{img_rel this 'windows_arduino_beanblink.PNG' 'BeanBlink Arduino Sketch' '60%'}}}

 ## Select Your Sketch in the Bean Loader

-* Your compiled sketch will appear in the WindowsBeanLoader document folder.
+Your compiled sketch will appear in the **WindowsBeanLoader** document folder.

-* Click “Select Sketch Folder” near the top of the Bean Loader screen and select the WindowsBeanLoader folder.
+* Select **Select Sketch Folder** near the top of the Bean Loader screen
+* Select the **WindowsBeanLoader** folder

-* **Important:** This needs to be done every time the application is opened (not every time a sketch is compiled), as Windows Store apps cannot access folders without permission.
+**Important:** This needs to be done every time the application is opened (not every time a sketch is compiled), as Windows Store apps cannot access folders without permission.

 ## Program Your Bean

-* The “BeanBlink” sketch you verified in Arduino is ready for loading and is shown in grey text on the top of the Bean loader app.
+The **BeanBlink** sketch you verified in Arduino is ready for loading.
+You can see **BeanBlink.hex** at the top of the Bean Loader window.

-* Click Program to start uploading your sketch.
+Select **Program** to start uploading your sketch:

-{{{img_rel this 'windows_programming_bean.PNG' 'Windows Loader Programming'}}}
+{{{img_rel this 'windows_programming_bean.PNG' 'Bean Loader Programming' '80%'}}}

 Once the sketch finishes uploading, your Bean will start running it!

-{{{img_rel this 'windows_programmed_bean.PNG' 'Programmed Bean'}}}
+{{{img_rel this 'windows_programmed_bean.PNG' 'Programmed Bean' '80%'}}}

 Nice job!
-You have successfully installed the Windows Bean Loader and programmed your Bean with the BeanBlink sketch.
+You have successfully programmed your Bean with the BeanBlink sketch using Bean Loader.

 ## Conclusion

-In this guide, you installed the Windows Bean Loader and programmed your Bean with an example sketch.
-You should be ready to get started uploading sketches to your Bean using Windows!
+In this guide, you installed Bean Loader for Windows and programmed your Bean with an example sketch.
+You should be ready to get started writing and uploading sketches to your Bean!

+## Bean Loader Tips

+If you have multiple Beans, you can blink Bean's LED from Bean Loader to locate the Bean that you are connected to.
+Connect to a Bean, then select **Commands**, and finally select **Blink LED**.

+The **BeanBlink** sketch uses the LED and is therefore power hungry.
+To preserve your battery when you are finished, you can turn off the onboard Arduino.
+Connect to your Bean and select the **Arduino on/off** menu item.

 ## Troubleshooting

 ### No Beans are Appearing in my PC Settings

-It may take a while for your Bean to appear in the PC settings, but usually less than 30 seconds.
-If no Beans appear, you may want to check the battery, and reconnect any BLE dongle you may be using.
+It may take a while for your Bean to appear in the PC settings, but Beans usually appear in less than 30 seconds.
+If no Beans appear, you may want to check the battery on your Bean.
+You should also try cycling the power on your BLE hardware.

 ### No Beans are Appearing in my Bean Loader

 If a Bean is not appearing in the list on your Bean Loader, ensure you have run through the steps above in [Connect to Your Bean](#connect-to-your-bean).

 ### Further Troubleshooting

-If you are having other problems with the Windows Bean Loader, use the [Troubleshooting page](http://legacy.punchthrough.com/bean/support/troubleshooting/) or ask in the [Beantalk forum](http://beantalk.punchthrough.com/).
+If you are having other problems with Bean Loader for Windows, use the [Troubleshooting page](http://legacy.punchthrough.com/bean/support/troubleshooting/) or ask in the [Beantalk forum](http://beantalk.punchthrough.com/).

-## Windows Bean Loader Tips

-* If you have multiple Beans, you can blink an LED from the Windows Bean Loader to locate the Bean that you are connected to.
-Choose “Commands” then “Blink LED” to do this.
-* The “BeanBlink” sketch uses the LED and is therefore power hungry.
-To preserve your battery when you are finished, connect to your Bean and toggle the "Arduino on/off" button.